liyiji00/vue-calendar-graph/README.md

 # vue-calendar-graph
-A calendar graph react-component inspired by github's contribution graph
+A calendar graph vue-component inspired by github's contribution graph